sberdevices/vps-sdk-unity/README.md

 ## Examples

 SDK includes an example scene with basic setup and graphics.
 Load project in Unity Editor and open `Scenes/TestScene`.

-You can start this scene in Editor or build on your device.
+You can run this scene in Editor or build it on your mobile device.

 ## Usage